 As above, Charles’ extra-long hose – which gives a cleaning range of a whopping 26.8m – is a definite plus point when compared to other vacuums in the Numatic range, or other vacuums in general for that matter.
 Not only is this useful for cleaning stairs, but it means you can clean one floor of a standard-sized house without the need to change plug sockets.
 He’s also great for reaching into some of the more difficult-to-clean places such as ceilings and cars.

-Charles comes with other tools that you’d expect to see from a Numatic hoover, including a soft dusting brush which is great for cleaning the more delicate surfaces such as tables or soft furnishings.
+Charles comes with other tools that you’d expect to see from a Numatic hoover, including a soft dusting brush floor tool which is great for cleaning the more delicate surfaces such as tables or soft furnishings.
 The dusting brush helps to prevent damage to those types of surfaces.

 Of course Charles also comes complete with a crevice tool, that is great for cleaning those hard-to-reach surfaces.
 Although due to the size of his hose you may not need to use this attachment as much as you normally would.